 The palatal expander is a metal, custom-made appliance.
 It has two halves attached to each other by a screw device.
 The expander has brackets that are placed over teeth on either side of the patient’s mouth.
 The expander also comes with a special key that can be inserted into the screw device.
 Every day, the patient or their parent turns the screw a tiny amount to gradually widen the palate.

 The patient will wear the palatal expander until their palate has reached and stabilized at the desired size.
 Most patients will wear a palatal expander for three to six months.
 Palatal expanders are typically used on children between five and sixteen years old.
 They are mainly only effective on patients whose maxilla bones have not yet completely fused.

 There are various types of palatal expanders; however, they all have the same end goal in mind.
 The palatal expander used will depend on the size of the palate among other factors.
 Certain expanders work best for patients who only need to have their palates widened a little, while patients with more severe cases should get other types of palatal expanders.

 Learning More Information About a Palatal Expander

-During a consultation at Petty, Bielik and Burke Orthodontics, we can assess the condition of your palate and help you determine if a palatal expander can benefit you.
+During a consultation at Petty & Bielik Orthodontics, we can assess the condition of your palate and help you determine if a palatal expander can benefit you.
 This unique device may be all that it takes to give you the smile you have been wanting for so long.
-We have locations in Frankfort and Oak Lawn.
+We are conveniently located in Oak Lawn.
 Contact us today to schedule your appointment to get all the facts about what a palatal expander can do for you.